3Play Media

-Redesigned a complex B2B Video Accessibility & Localization service order form to solve cognitive overload.
+Redesigning a complex B2B SaaS Video Accessibility & Localization service order form to reduce errors.

 Role